 The movie Waiting for Superman premieres this week in select cities.
 I’m gravely disappointed that none of those cities are near me.

-If you haven’t yet heard of Waiting for Superman, visit the official website here.
+If you haven’t yet heard of Waiting for Superman, you can read more about it here.

 In short, it’s a movie about how badly we’re failing with our school system.
 It’s being heralded as one of the greatest documentaries of all time.